 Brat Farrar, aka Puma, lounges with his leopard toy.
 He died of systemic failure in spring, 2015, just weeks before new kittens joined the household.

 Ojo, the six-million dollar black cat, dressed to kill.
+Sadly, he was taken by a mountain lion at five years old.

 Topaz the tortoiseshell enjoying a dry bath in the copper sink.
 Ojo and Topaz unexpectedly joined the household in summer 2015, after the neighbors’ cat gave birth.